ARE YOU UNDER INVESTIGATION BY THE SSA?

 Typically, when the SSA decides to start an investigation, they will have an investigator follow you at your Consultative Examination.
 The people who follow you are not police officers, they are investigators.

 The reason the SSA may spy on you at your Consultative Exam is that they know you will be at the exam.
 Therefore, it is a good time to watch what you do.
 Consultative Exams are set up by the SSA.
 The SSA pays the doctors who do the exams.
 When you go to visit the doctor the SSA schedules you to see, it is not like when you visit your personal doctor.
-The results of your examination are not private.
-SSA’s doctor is doing a one time examination.
-The SSA uses the results of the examination to determine your disability status.
+The results of your exam are not private.
+SSA’s doctor is doing a one time exam.
+The SSA uses the results of the exam to determine whether you deserve benefits.
 They also use the results of the examination to determine your residual functional capacity.

-A consultative examination is a doctor’s exam that the SSA pays for.
-The SSA schedules the time and place for these examinations.
+A consultative examination is a doctor exam that the SSA pays for.
+The SSA schedules the time and place for these exams.

 Most people attend a Psychological Evaluation with a psychologist.
-Or, the SSA may send you to a Physical Evaluation with a physician.
+Or, the SSA may send you to a Physical Evaluation with a doctor.
 Sometimes, the SSA will send you to both.
 It is best to go.
-They will deny your disability claim if you do not attend.
-However, be aware that you may be under investigation when you attend the examination.
+They will deny your claim for benefits if you do not attend.
+However, be aware that you may be under investigation when you attend the exam.

 SSA sends investigators to the offices of the Consultative Examiner.
-The investigator can park outside the doctor’s office in a car.
-Sometimes, the investigator will be in the doctor’s waiting room, pretending to wait for an exam, just like you.
+They can park outside the doctor’s office in a car.
+Sometimes, they will be in the waiting room, pretending to wait for a doctor exam, just like you.
 The investigator may start a conversation with you.